PennyLaneAI/pennylane-lightning/doc/lightning_amdgpu/installation.rst

 .. note::

-    Lightning-Kokkos and Lightning-AMDGPU are tested with Kokkos version 5.1.0
+    - Lightning-AMDGPU require Kokkos version 5.1.0
+    - Lightning-AMDGPU is verified to work with ROCm 6.2, 6.4, 7.0, 7.1.
+    - ROCm 7.2 is known to cause compilation failure with Lightning-AMDGPU.

 Install Lightning-AMDGPU